xica369/filter_torre/README.md

 API_PORT=5000 API_HOST=0.0.0.0 python3 -m api.v1.app

-In the browser you can consume the API with the following route: http://localhost:5000/api/v1/ + endpoint as explained above
+In the browser you can consume the API with the following: http://localhost:5000/api/v1/ + route as explained above